HimanshuMishra123/Kubernetes-Zero-to-Hero/Node Selector, Node Affinity, Taints and Tolerations.md

                values:
                - <label-value>
    ```

 2. **Preferred During Scheduling, Ignored During Execution:**
-   Prefers to schedule the pod on nodes that match the criteria but can schedule it on other nodes if no preferred nodes are available.
+   - This is a soft requirement.
+Kubernetes will try to schedule the pod on nodes that match the affinity rules, but if none are available, it will still schedule the pod elsewhere on other nodes which are available.
+   - Example: Prefer nodes with region=us-west-1, but allow scheduling on other nodes if necessary.

    ```yaml
    apiVersion: v1
    kind: Pod